 - Read-only data—If clients will only query the data they download from the feature service to use while offline, set the Query and Sync capabilities on the feature service.
 With this configuration, the data cannot be edited while offline and synchronized back to the service.

-- Editable data—If clients will edit the data when offline and synchronize changes with the feature service when they have connectivity, set the following capabilities on the feature service:
+- Editable data—If clients will edit the data when offline and synchronize changes with the feature service when they have connectivity, set the following on the feature service:

 - Any combination of Create, Delete, and Update

 To set the equivalent operations when you publish from ArcGIS Pro, enable editing, choose what type of edits are allowed, and enable sync.
 See Configure a web feature layer in the ArcGIS Pro help for more information.

 - If the map includes attribute rule error layers and you enable sync on the ArcGIS Server feature service, do not edit these error layers in the offline map.
 If you do, the edits will not be applied to the error layers when you synchronize.

 Allowed operations apply only to publishers and users.
 Server administrators and the service owner have full access to the service with all operations allowed.

 As a result, data that is taken offline by an administrator or the service owner is always editable.
 If you require read-only offline feature layers, they must be taken offline by a nonadministrative user other than the feature service owner.

 When you enable sync when publishing to the active portal's federated server in ArcGIS Pro, you have additional options when the data is registered as versioned.
 See Configure a web feature layer in the ArcGIS Pro help for information on these options.